pimterry/notes/README.md

 Lists note names and note directories at a single level.
 Lists all top level notes and directories if no path is provided, or the top-level contents of a directory if one is provided.

+### `notes search <part-of-a-note-name-or-note-content>`

+Searches all note content and note filenames for the given string and returns all the matches.
+Shorthand alias also available with `notes s`.

 ### `notes open`

 Opens your notes folder in your default configured file explorer.
 Shorthand alias also available with `notes o`.